DevExpress/testcafe/docs/articles/documentation/guides/concepts/typescript-and-coffeescript.md

 To start writing tests with TypeScript, install TestCafe into your project directory.
 For more information, see [Install TestCafe](../basic-guides/install-testcafe.md#local-installation).

-When writing test in TypeScript, you must import the TestCafe module first.
+Import the testcafe module in the beginning of each TypeScript file:

 ```js
 import { Selector } from 'testcafe';
 ```

-After importing a `testcafe` module, an IDE (e.g. VS Code, Sublime Text, WebStorm, etc.) will load TestCafe declaration file and will show you code completion hints for TestCafe API:
+Text editors with code completion capabilities (e.g. VS Code, Sublime Text, WebStorm, etc.) load the TestCafe declaration file when you import the testcafe module.

 ![Writing Tests with TypeScript](../../../images/typescript-support.png)

 > If installed [globally](../basic-guides/install-testcafe.md#global-installation), TestCafe will successfully compile and run your tests written in TypeScript.
-In this case, your IDE will not be able to find the TestCafe declaration file and provide code completion.
+However, your IDE will not be able to find the TestCafe declaration file and provide code completion.

-Now, you can write tests in the same manner as in JavaScript.
+The TestCafe syntax is identical for both JavaScript and TypeScript.

-When you run a test, Testcafe will output if there are any compilation errors.
+When you run a TypeScript test, Testcafe outputs the compilation errors that it encounters.

 > [Extending selectors](../basic-guides/select-page-elements.md#extend-selectors-with-custom-properties-and-methods)
 > in TypeScript differs from extending selectors in JavaScript.
 Refer to the